You’re going nowhere without an affiliate marketing strategy.

 4. Video Content

-Videos will continue being one of the dominant content formats.
+Videos will continue to be one of the dominant content formats.
 You need to get on board with video marketing, especially since 81% of businesses are now using it with their campaigns.

-Video content is the perfect vehicle for delivering affiliate promotions – a few ways:
+Video content is the perfect vehicle for delivering affiliate promotions – in a few ways: